 Carpenter's Squares: This tool ensures that corners are 100% perpendicular for accurate measurements.

-Combination Squares: Useful for marking your door frame and checking that the right angles are correct.
+Combination Squares: These are useful for marking your door frame and checking that the right angles are correct.

 Digital Callipers: A digital calliper allows you to make detailed changes, precise measurements, and fine adjustments.

-Laser Measures: Provide quick, accurate measurements and are perfect for bigger projects.
+Laser Measures: Laser Measures provide quick, accurate measurements and are perfect for bigger projects.

-Levels: Ensure that door frames are plumb and straight.
+Levels: Levels ensure that door frames are upright and straight.

-Plum Bobs: Verify vertical alignment, which is especially important when dealing with tall doors and/or uneven floors.
+Plum Bobs: Plum Bobs verify vertical alignment, which is especially important when dealing with tall doors and/or uneven floors.

-Scribing Tools: Help transfer the irregularities of floors or walls onto the door frame to ensure a perfect fit.
+Scribing Tools: Use a scribing tool to help transfer the irregularities of floors or walls onto the door frame to ensure a perfect fit.

 Tape Measures: The only way to accurately determine depth, height, and width is to use a tape measure.